weifengsiew/Hotel-No-Show-Prediction/README.md

 ### Final Pipeline

-Multiple candidate pipelines were compared during the ML experimentation stage.
+Multiple candidate pipelines were compared during the ML experiment stage.
 The best candidate pipeline was selected based on the highest mean cross-validated AUROC, then calibrated on the train set (80%) using isotonic regression.

 | Components of final pipeline | Details |
 | --- | --- |